-We've been visiting Silverwood each year with our families for almost 20 years in a row, sometimes going multiple times a year.
+We've been visiting Silverwood each year with our families for 20 years in a row, sometimes going multiple times a year.
 We've visited at various

 different points of the spring, summer, and fall seasons, so we think we've got a pretty good sense for what to expect in any given month.

 If you're not into water parks, or you want low crowds and cheap ticket prices, go to the park in May or September.
 The park is only open on weekends, and